 Husband is intoxicated and unsafe with children but refuses to leave home.
 What do I do?
 I am afraid he will get partial custody if i take it to court and I'm terrified of my kids being in his care while under the influence

 That would certainly be a factor in a custody (parenting) determination.
 However, courts tend to want both parents involved in the children's lives.
 Without documented abuse, it is difficult to fully terminate parental rights.
-If the alcoholism is well documented (arrests for DUI, etc.), you MAY be...Read more »
+If the alcoholism is well documented (arrests for DUI, etc.), you...Read more »

 The short answer is: anyone can sue anyone for anything.
 The longer answer: you would need to show that your injury is a result of negligence in order to prevail.
 You should speak with an attorney.
 Most attorneys would only be willing to take on your case on a contingency fee basis if the...Read more »